 Garrison Diversion believes in developing recreational opportunities that provide North Dakotans areas to enjoy our great outdoors.
 For this reason, Garrison Diversion dedicates two-tenths, or 20%, of its one-mill levy to our Matching Recreation Grant Program.

 Funds from this program have been awarded to install new playground equipment at parks, develop campground facilities and walking paths, among other facilities.
-Throughout the life of the program, nearly $5.0 million has been awarded for recreation projects.
+Throughout the life of the program, over $7.0 million has been awarded for recreation projects.

 Dakota Water Resource Act Recreation Program